skinnytwinvale/stocks-analysis/README.md

 ![name-of-you-image](https://github.com/skinnytwinvale/stocks-analysis/blob/e24e13261097ff89df7ae3b997f86b5852a9012f/VBA_Challenge_2017.png)

-Comparing the two charts I was able to determine in 2017 the Stocks did much better than in 2018.
+Comparing the two charts I was able to determine in 2017 the Stocks had a successful year compared to the Stock data in 2018.

 **1. tickerIndex